Mental Capacity Act – other resources

 Court of Protection

-The Court of Protection helps people who have difficulty making their own decisions by making the decisions for the person or appointing someone else to do so.
+The Court of Protection helps people who have difficulty making their own decisions.
+It either makes a decision for the person or appoints someone else to do so.

 Office of the Public Guardian

-The Office of the Public Guardian supports and promotes decision-making for those who lack capacity or would like to plan for their future, within the framework of the Mental Capacity Act 2005.
-The Office of the Public Guardian provides a range of useful information online on the gov website, including the Mental Capacity Act Code of Practice.
+The Office of the Public Guardian supports and promotes decision-making for people in England and Wales who lack capacity or who would like to plan for their future within the framework of the Mental Capacity Act 2005.

 Solicitors for the Elderly

-Solicitors for the Elderly is an independent, national organisation of lawyers, such as solicitors, barristers and legal executives, who provide specialist legal advice for older and vulnerable people, their families and carers.
+Solicitors for the Elderly is an independent, national organisation of lawyers who provide legal advice to older people.
+They can also help you to find a solicitor.